-The purpose of a searching and fearless moral inventory is to sort through the confusion and the contradiction of our lives so that we can find out who we really are.
-We are starting a new way of life and need to be rid of the burdens and traps which have controlled us and prevented our growth.
+The purpose of a searching and fearless moral inventory is to sort through the confusion and the contradiction of our lives, so that we can find out who we really are.
+We are starting a new way of life and need to be rid of the burdens and traps that controlled us and prevented our growth.

-As we approach this step, most of us are afraid that there is a monster inside us that, if released, will destroy us.
+As we approach this step, most of us are afraid that there is a monster inside of us that, if released, will destroy us.
 This fear can cause us to put off our inventory or may even prevent us from taking this crucial step at all.
-We have found that fear is lack of faith, and we have found a loving, personal God to whom we can turn.
+We have found that fear is a lack of faith, and we have found a loving, personal God to whom we can turn.
 We no longer need to be afraid.

-We have been experts at self-deception and rationalization; by writing our inventory, we can overcome these obstacles.
-A written inventory will unlock parts of our subconscious which remain hidden when we simply think about or talk about who we are.
+We have been experts at self-deception and rationalization.
+By writing our inventory, we can overcome these obstacles.
+A written inventory will unlock parts of our subconscious that remain hidden when we simply think about or talk about who we are.
 Once it is all down on paper, it is much easier to see, and much harder to deny our true nature.
 Honest self-assessment is one of the keys to our new way of life.

 Let's face it; when we were using, we were not honest with ourselves.
 We are becoming honest with ourselves when we admit that addiction has defeated us and that we need help.
 It took a long time to admit that we were beaten.
 We found that we do not recover physically, mentally or spiritually overnight.
-Step Four will help us toward our recovery more than we imagine.
+Step Four will help us toward our recovery.
 Most of us find that we were neither as terrible, nor as wonderful, as we supposed.
 We are surprised to find that we have good points in our inventory.
-Anyone who has some time in the Program and has worked this step will tell you that the Fourth Step was a turning point in their life.
+Anyone who has some time in the program and has worked this step will tell you that the Fourth Step was a turning point in their life.

 Some of us make the mistake of approaching the Fourth Step as if it were a confession of how horrible we are-what a bad person we have been.
 In this new way of life, a binge of emotional sorrow can be dangerous.
 This is not the purpose of the Fourth Step.
 We are trying to free ourselves of living in old, useless patterns.
-We take the Fourth Step to gain the necessary strength and insight which enables us to grow.
+We take the Fourth Step to grow and to gain strength and insight.
 We may approach the Fourth Step in a number of ways.

+To have the faith and courage to write a fearless inventory, Steps One, Two and Three are the necessary preparation.
 It is advisable that before we start, we go over the first three steps with a sponsor.

-These steps are the preparation necessary to have the faith and courage to write a fearless inventory.
 We get comfortable with our understanding of these steps.
 We allow ourselves the privilege of feeling good about what we are doing.
 We have been thrashing about for a long time and have gotten nowhere.
-Now we are going to start this step, not letting it frighten us.
+Now we start the Fourth Step and let go of fear.
 We simply put it on paper, to the best of our present ability.